 Access the ROC Curve tools¶

 Element Description Data Selection Select the data source for your visualization.
 Data sources can be partitions—Holdout, Cross Validation, and Validation—as well as external test data.
 Once you select a data source, the ROC curve visualizations update to reflect the new data.
+Data slice Binary classification only.
+Selects the filter that defines the subpopulation to display within the insight.
 Display Threshold Select a display threshold that separates predictions classified as "false" from predictions classified as "true."
 Export Export to a CSV, PNG, or ZIP file:

 - Download the data from your generated ROC Curve or Profit Curve as a CSV file.

 - Download a PNG of a ROC Curve, Profit Curve, Prediction Distribution graph, Cumulative Gain chart, or a Cumulative Lift chart.